django-files/web-extension/README.md

 **Firefox**, click the `Settings Wheel` and `Pin to Toolbar`.
 **Chrome**, click the `Pin` icon.

-1. Click on the `Django Files icon` and click on `Open Options`.
+To automatically configure the web extension to work with your Django Files instance do the following:

-1. Log in to your Django Files instance, and select `Copy URL` from the menu in the top right.
+-   Log in to your Django Files Instance
-1. Go back to the Django Files Options tab and paste the `URL` into the URL box.
+-   Click the Popup Icon (from above)
-1. Repeat #3 and #4 for Auth Token and then click `Save Settings`!
+-   Click `Add Auth from Current Site`

 The addon should now be configured to work with your Django Files instance.

-Click the Django Files add-on icon to view your recent uploads.
+You can now click the Django Files icon to view your recent uploads.
 Right-click on any Image, Video, Audio, or URL upload to Django Files or Shorten URL.

 # Development